google/flatbuffers/docs/source/Benchmarks.md

     fields manually), is very much tied to the rest of the engine, and works without a schema to generate code (tied to your C++ class definition).

+### Code for benchmarks

+Code for these benchmarks sits in `benchmarks/` in git branch `benchmarks`.
+It sits in its own branch because it has submodule dependencies that the main project doesn't need, and the code standards do not meet those of the main project.
+Please read `benchmarks/cpp/README.txt` before working with the code.